 The Verdict: Heat or Ice for pain?

-After the initial injury has calmed down, and you are in the healing phase, it becomes more cloudy as to whether to use heat or ice for pain.
-In my experience, I have found that staying with ice in this phase leads to faster healing.
+Once the immediate danger has passed and the healing process has begun, the question of heat vs ice becomes more nuanced.
+In our Norwalk practice, we’ve found that continuing with ice therapy results in faster recovery.
 Imagine the tear in the muscle or ligament is like a tear in a pair of jeans.
 If you can bring the torn pieces closer to each other, they are easier to sew back together.
 The body tends to work the same way, if we can reduce the inflammation near an injury with ice, the torn parts of the muscle are in closer approximation, and can heal faster.

 - Contrast Therapy: During the healing phase, you can alternate between heat and ice for 20-minute intervals.
 This ‘pumping’ action aids both in reducing inflammation and promoting blood flow.